hudson-passos/final-project-smartenv-wur/README.md

 The methodology consists of extracting information related to pollution, emissions of pollutants from industrial and traffic sectors, and inserting them into the polygons of their respective provinces.
 The idea is using this information to identify the contribution to the air pollution through data analysis and, additionally, applying the feature importance analysis to compare the results.

-In order to do all this, it was necessary to complete the following steps:
+To achieve all of this, we had to complete a series of steps:

 - Search and download the datasets, and understand the data and how the information is organized in it;
 - Clean the data with information without coordinates, not a number and inconsistent values;